This site is supported by our readers. We may earn a commission, at no cost to you, if you purchase through links.

 Powerful Venom and Potential Fatalities

-Stay calm, keep the bite below heart level, and get help fast.
+Acting quickly is key.
+Stay calm, keep the bite below the heart, and seek help immediately.

 Threats to Populations and Conservation Status